 I have a lot of friends who would have hated this trip.
 Firstly, living on the west coast, it's going to take you days just to get to your starting off point, which for us was the capital city of Windhoek in Namibia.

 Namibia is a huge country.
-It's the size of two California's put together and the distances between the most popular sites are vast to say the least.
+It's the size of two California's put together and the distances between the most popular sites are vast, to say the least.
 We knew this going in but once you're driving on dirt roads, on the left side of the road, in the right side of the vehicle with a left hand manual shift, the distances seem much further than what they appear on your map.

-I for one, love a good road trip and for us, this was king of road trips.
+I for one, love a good road trip and for us, this was the king of road trips.